Close Menu

 Why Training Matters for Shih-Tzus

-• Prevents unwanted behaviors like barking, chewing, and accidents indoors.
+• Avoids unwanted actions such as barking, chewing, and accidents in the house.

-• Builds trust and strengthens your bond with your pup.
+• Helps build a sense of trust and strengthens your relationship with your puppy.

 Step-by-Step Training Guide